 When the eSM project has been fully implemented, it is the intention to focus on other projects to stimulate electronic exchange of data, e.g. for nomination, scheduling, clearing, and other processes to make energy trading more efficient.

-EFET will cooperate with other organisations and stimulate harmonisation and standardisation to increase electronic exchange of data in the European Energy industry.
+Energy Traders Europe will cooperate with other organisations and stimulate harmonisation and standardisation to increase electronic exchange of data in the European Energy industry.

 High-Level Principles